clinics

 • You must be physically located in B.C. or we will not be able to have the appointment.

-• If you are concerned that your mood, anxiety or ability to function are getting worse while you are waiting to be seen, your referring health care provider can call the clinic at (604) 875-2025.
+• If you are concerned that your mood, anxiety or ability to function are getting worse while you are waiting to be seen, your referring healthcare provider can call the clinic at (604) 875-2025.

-During your visit
+3During your visit

 Your first appointment will last approximately one to one and a half hours long.